 In her shocking new book, Burning Down The House, Bernstein examines America’s broken juvenile justice system and the toll that it takes on those who go through it.
 Bernstein explains why minorities are treated so much more harshly than their white peers, why the government won’t shut down the most abusive prisons, and how difficult it is for teens to rebuild their lives after spending time on the inside.

 Finally, you should read Miriam Axel-Lute’s article on making reparations.
-I’ve always been uncomfortable with the idea, mostly because I don’t know what the mechanics of doing that looks like at this point.
+I’ve always been uncomfortable with the idea, mostly because I don’t know what the mechanics of doing that look like at this point.
 She cites Ta-Nehisi Coates’ article “The Case for Reparations” in the Atlantic, about which she says, correctly, “Coates ties together a number of disparate historical facts into a compelling, cohesive narrative about how this country didn’t just happen to have slavery until we finally got rid of it, but that our wealth, our economy, even our democracy, is the way it is because of slavery, and the racial violence that allowed it and outlasted it.”
 Four years ago, Coates opposed reparations.

 And speaking of education: Ronald Reagan stuck it to millennials: A college debt history lesson no one tells.